dumbluckarts/d.la/README.md

 ## whos behind this?

-the three main contributors nelsondev, inoahfella, and calerman100 are just a bunch of dudes who love making things on computer.
+the three main contributors nelsondev, inoahfella, and sir-galahad are just a bunch of dudes who love making things on computer.
 We all have our own skillset and all do our own things.
 Check out our githubs maybe if you're interested, we might have a few projects under our belt.
 Or not, who knows.